state anniversary license plate

 Ohio Bicentennial 1803-2003

-Ohio had at least four versions of its state bicentennial base plates, including the standard-issue plates for passenger cars and trucks, shown above.
-All of these plates had the text 1803 Ohio Bicentennial 2003 screened in white characters on a red band across the top of the plate.
+Ohio had at least four versions of its state bicentennial base plates.
+All of these plates had the text 1803 Ohio Bicentennial 2003 screened in white characters on a red band across the top of the plate, but had other differences.

 1. Birthplace of Aviation legend on a blue band across the bottom of the plate; graphic Ohio Bicentennial logo on the left side of the plate.
 Used for passenger cars and for vanity plates with six or fewer characters and spaces.